 The M1 DDS Controller was designed to suit the M1 Transceiver project, and uses a Micro-controller with modified HF-DDS software that emulates a Yaesu FT817 transceiver, and with the logic interface is ideal for controlling many of the functions that are commonly used in radio receiver or transceiver designs.
 The Micro controller board has the option to connect an optional USB to serial data module so that it can be controlled using Ham Radio Deluxe software.

 The complete M1 DDS Controller consists of a number of boards and components that are available as a complete Kit, or separately from Mini-Kits.
 A EME190 PIC 18F4520 Controller, EME189 Encoder Board, and EME187 Logic Boards are used along with various other hardware that includes a 16x2 LCD display and 4x4 numeric keypad.
-The M1 DDS controller can be used with either the EME165 AD9951, EME165 AD9954, or EME167 AD9851 DDS Kits, but the AD9851 is only a 10 bit DAC and does produce a few high level audible spurs that could sit right on commonly used frequencies.
+The M1 DDS controller can be used with either the EME165 AD9951, AD9954, or AD9850/51 DDS modules.
+The AD9851 is only a 10 bit DAC and does produce a few high level audible spurs that could sit right on commonly used frequencies.
 For a high performance receiver only the 14 bit AD9951/54 DDS should be considered.
 Software after version 1L now allows the use of Optical Encoder for smooth tuning.